-Argument:Positive real (square meter)Default:1.0
+Argument: Positive real (square meter)

-17.4.2.11 <condition-to-spill-point-at-surface>
+18.4.2.11 <condition-to-spill-point-at-surface>

 Description: The surface is lifted or lowered vertically so that its depth matches the depth of the specified surface at the specified surface's spill point.
-This makes it possible to use this translated surface as the specified surface > for a filled structure in a <volume> calculation.
+This makes it possible to use this translated surface as the Specified surface contact > for a filled structure in a Volume calculation.